Kadoma Central

-Kadoma Central is a constituency of the National Assembly of the Parliament of Zimbabwe.
-Located in the town of Kadoma, Mashonaland West Province, it is currently represented by Muchineripi Chinyanganya of the Movement for Democratic Change Alliance.
+Kadoma Central is a constituency represented in the National Assembly of the Parliament of Zimbabwe.
+Located in the town of Kadoma, Mashonaland West Province, it is currently represented by Gift Mambiripiri of the Citizens Coalition for Change since the 2023 election.
 An older constituency, Gatooma (the town's colonial name), was represented in the Parliament of Rhodesia between 1928 and 1979.

 Members

 Note: In the 1985 and 2005 elections, the constituency was known simply as Kadoma.